-Pacific Sardine (Sardinops Sagax), Pacific Region 2018 to 2021
+Integrated Fisheries Management Plan summary: Pacific Sardine (Sardinops Sagax), Pacific Region - Aug.
+1, 2021 to May 31, 2024

 The purpose of this Integrated Fisheries Management Plan (IFMP) summary is to provide a brief overview of the information found in the full IFMP.
 This document also serves to communicate the basic information on the fishery and its management to DFO staff, legislated co-management boards and other stakeholders.
 This IFMP provides a common understanding of the basic “rules” for the sustainable management of the fisheries resource.
 The full IFMP is available on request.

 This IFMP summary is not a legally binding instrument which can form the basis of a legal challenge.
 The IFMP can be modified at any time and does not fetter the Minister's discretionary powers set out in the Fisheries Act.
 The Minister can, for reasons of conservation or for any other valid reasons, modify any provision of the IFMP in accordance with the powers granted pursuant to the Fisheries Act.

 Where DFO is responsible for implementing obligations under land claims agreements, the IFMP will be implemented in a manner consistent with these obligations.
 In the event that an IFMP is inconsistent with obligations under land claims agreements, the provisions of the land claims agreements will prevail to the extent of the inconsistency.

 The Pacific sardine fishery is an opportunistic fishery dependent on the migration of sardines into Canadian waters.
 Sardine migration and population levels are heavily influenced by oceanic conditions that determine the survival and recruitment of juveniles into the adult stock.
 A sardine fishery in B.C. is dependent on favourable ocean conditions which support the growth and production of the Pacific Sardine stock.